-In the book / full page summary, we elaborate more on (a) how our outcomes are affected by open vs closed questions, the tone of questioning etc., (b) why we stop asking questions as we grow older and enter the workforce, and (c) examples of how inquiry has been applied in education to facilitate learning.
+Our full 13-page summary elaborates more on (a) how our outcomes are affected by open vs closed questions, the tone of questioning etc., (b) why we stop asking questions as we grow older and enter the workforce, and (c) examples of how inquiry has been applied in education to facilitate learning.

 Essentially, questions help us to frame our thoughts and contextualize the overwhelming amount of data available today, to bring about creativity, innovation and change.
 In education, inquiry-based schools (which focus more on questioning, understanding and application of knowledge, than tests) have delivered deeper learning and more inquisitive students.
 Many high-profile entrepreneurs—such as Wikipedia’s Jimmy Wales, Amazon’s Jeff Bezos, and Google’s Sergey Brin and Larry Page—are all from inquiry-based Montessori schools.

 However, simply asking more questions isn’t enough; people must also know how to analyze their own questions and decide which ones to pursue in depth.
 This brings us to the 3-part process of inquiry–a simple structure that we can apply for innovation and change.

 Problem-solving involves different phases.
 Each phase comes with unique challenges, and requires a different mentality and types of questions.
 By giving structure to our questions and problem-solving process, we can use the right tools and approach at each stage.

 Someone comes across a less-than-ideal situation, and asks “Why” to understand the situation/problem;

 The questioner begins to imagine possible solutions or improvements, by asking “What If”; and

 The person zooms in on one of the possibilities, and figures out “How” to make it a reality.